 See the introduction.
 And while most cases of Executive Meddling generally end with the production and airing of the show, the Disney executives overseeing RPM apparently took this to a whole new level by deliberately using members of the Power Rangers fandom to spread rumors about original executive producer Eddie Guzelian mismanaging the budget and schedule of the show, a rumor that has been absolutely denied by every single first-hand source willing to put their names behind their story.

 For unknown reasons, long-time Power Rangers writer Jackie Marchand (who had written episodes for every Power Rangers series except Wild Force) departed the franchise early in the first half of this series.

 Fake American: Eka Darville, Dan Ewing and Adelaide Kane are Australian, and Rose McIver, Milo Cawthorne and Olivia Tennet are New Zealanders.
 Most of the supporting cast were Aussies and Kiwis too.
 Averted with James Gaylyn (Col. Mason Truman) and Fellis Mc Guire (Scott's brother Marcus), who are actual Americans.

-Fake Brit: Flynn whose actor Ari Boyland is from New Zealand playing a Scot.
+Fake Scot: Ari Boyland (Flynn) is also from New Zealand.

 Mean Character, Nice Actor: Dr. K comes across as aloof, blunt, and sometimes mean, especially towards Ziggy.
 Olivia Tennet, however, is a very sweet person in real life, and is somewhat of a Genki Girl.